jpreecedev/developerhandbook/src/content/blog/javascript/regular-expressions-in-javascript/index.md

 }

 const replacableExpression = /foo/gi
-const replacableText = 'This is foo and foo and then some more foo' console.log(replacableText.replace(replacableExpression, 'bar')) // This is bar and bar and then some more bar
+const replacableText = "This is foo and foo and then some more foo" console.log(replacableText.replace(replacableExpression, "bar")) // This is bar and bar and then some more bar

 console.log(exampleText.match(regexp)) //["https://www.developerhandbook.com", "http://jpreecedev.com", "https://www.amazon.co.uk"]
 ```